 Wallet files, along with the Database user ID and password provide access to data in your Autonomous Data Warehouse database.
 Store wallet files in a secure location.
 Share wallet files only with authorized users.
 If wallet files are transmitted in a way that might be accessed by unauthorized users (for example, over public email), transmit the wallet password separately and securely.

-Autonomous Data Warehouse uses strong password complexity rules for all users based on Oracle Cloud security standards.
-For more information on the password complexity rules see Create Users with Autonomous Data Warehouse.
+Autonomous Database uses strong password complexity rules for all users based on Oracle Cloud security standards.
+For more information on the password complexity rules see Create Users on Autonomous Database - Connecting with a Client Tool.